pBouillon/pbouillon.github.io/content/about-me.md

 ### [Bourse Coddity 2021](https://bourse.coddity.com/) winner

-Along with another student of my school, we build an ecosystem of tools around fake-news prevention.
-On the top of a RESTful API, we created a front-end, a micro-service and a browser extension to allow users to rate the medias based on their trustfulness and assign them a _trust-index_.
+Along with another student of my school, we built an ecosystem of tools around fake-news prevention.
+On the top of a RESTful API, we created a front-end, a micro-service and a browser extension to allow users to rate the medias based on their trustfulness and assign them a trust index.

 > More about it:
 >